Biceps Load Test

 There is suspicion of a SLAP lesion if the test triggers pain deep in the joint or along the joint line.

-The biceps load test II had a sensitivity of 89.7% and a specificity of 96.9%.
+The biceps load test II is an effective diagnostic test for SLAP lesions.
+It has a sensitivity of 89.7% and a specificity of 96.9%.

 Habermeyer Supine Flexion Resistance Test is used to evaluate pathology in the area of the upper labrum biceps tendon complex.